 While this is completely normal, it can cause dark spots or hyperpigmentation to form on the skin and it's completely understandable if this is something you want to treat.

-And, if you weren't pregnant, hydroquinone would be the recommended course of action to treat hyperpigmentation, so what's the pregnancy-safe alternative?
+And, if you weren't pregnant, skin lightening agents would be the recommended course of action to treat hyperpigmentation, so what's the pregnancy-safe alternative?

 Thankfully, there is a hyperpigmentation-fighting ingredient called azelaic acid that is safe for pregnancy.
 Azelaic acid helps fight hyperpigmentation that can occur in pregnancy or is caused by scarring or stretch marks by reducing inflammation and discolouration.